Async Standup vs Async Retrospective: Different Tools for Different Goals

 Async standups: Daily coordination, task visibility, immediate blockers Async retrospectives: Sprint reflection, process improvement, action items

 Both are valuable.
 Neither replaces the other.
+Companies practicing continuous improvement see 37% lower employee turnover, so the investment in both ceremonies pays off well beyond sprint velocity.
 Use standups for daily operational awareness, retrospectives for periodic improvement.
 Connect them by bringing patterns from standups into retrospective discussions.

 Related Resources